isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 **Isambard-AI and Isambard 3:** Most University of Bristol staff are eligible to act as Project Lead (PL) for an Isambard-AI or Isambard 3 research project.
 Eligibility is assessed as part of the application review process.

 - Research fellows employed by the University are eligible to be PL.
-Fellows not employed by the University are not eligible.
+Non-employed fellows cannot act as PL.

 - Postdoctoral researchers are eligible to be Co-Lead (CL) but not PL.